World Menopause Day 2022 update

-On this International Women’s Day, the Strategy Unit is pleased to announce a study to examine the impact of menopause on the NHS workforce.
+On International Women’s Day 2022, the Strategy Unit was pleased to announce a study to examine the impact of menopause on the NHS workforce.

 Menopause is a natural part of ageing.
 It usually occurs between 45 and 55 years of age, as a woman's oestrogen levels decline.
 The years leading up to menopause are referred to as the perimenopause, which usually lasts between four and eight years.

 During this period, many women experience symptoms which adversely affect their personal and working lives.
 While experience is far from uniform, women frequently report lower productivity, reduced job satisfaction and problems with time management.

 This is a significant issue for the NHS.
 It is the largest single employer in Europe, and around 75% of its 1.85 million employees are female.
 Given current pressures, it is especially important that the NHS understands the likely impacts of the menopause on its workforce.